The Burnout Factor of the Fashion Business

-And slowly but surely burnout creeps in.
+And slowly but surely, burnout creeps in.

-Burnout is a severe problem affecting professionals in many occupational groups and fashion is in no way immune.
+Burnout is a severe problem affecting professionals in many occupational groups, and fashion is in no way immune.
 It's the result of chronic stress, largely from one's work and where an individual has inadequate stress management and coping skills for the stress they're experiencing.

-Burnout has many consequences for the individual including:
+Burnout has many consequences for the individual, including:

 In severe cases, it can cause diminished executive functioning, attention, and memory.
 And the impact of burnout on organisations includes:

-By addressing burnout, you can increase personal wellness, and improve satisfaction and quality of work.
+By addressing burnout, you can increase personal wellness and improve satisfaction and quality of work.

 In a study in 2012 by Shanafelt, M.D. et al., 27.8% of the general population of working adults reported at least one symptom of burnout.
-In the medical profession, a study by Medscape of over 15,000 physicians found that burnout is beyond epidemic rates!
+In the medical profession, a study by Medscape of over 15,000 physicians found burnout is beyond epidemic rates!

 It's not like waking up with a headache of period pain!
-There's no chance of you hitting the alarm clock and failing to get out of bed one morning because all of a sudden you "have burnout."
+There's no chance of you hitting the alarm clock and failing to get out of bed one morning because all of a sudden, you "have burnout."

-Its a nasty, insidious, creeping mental state that creeps up on us over time And that's what makes it so difficult to spot if we are not paying attention to it.
+Its a nasty, insidious, creeping mental state that creeps up on us over time, And that's what makes it so difficult to spot if we are not paying attention to it.

 Signs of physical and emotional exhaustion include:

-The smart thing to do is to make the changes you need before the onset of burnout and before you get anywhere near needing professional medical help.
+The smart thing to do is make the changes you need before the onset of burnout and before you get anywhere near needing professional medical help.
 Recognising that it's time to redress the balance in your life is the starting point.
 After that making fundamental changes to reduce the stressors and find better ways of coping is essential.

 Living a fulfilled and happy life with a real sense of purpose can be had.

 It means saying yes to you.
-Yes to a well-deserved transformation that helps you get clear, get motivated, and get started on achieving greater success and happiness in life and work.
+Yes, to a well-deserved transformation that helps you get clear, get motivated, and get started on achieving greater success and happiness in life and work.

 I'm inviting 15 people to join me over the next three months to do just that in a new coaching program I've been developing based on my own experiences with excessive stress and burnout.
-I know what it's like and how to avoid it happening.
+I know what it's like and how to avoid it from happening.